Dogs are meant to live active lives!

 3. Physical enrichment

 Blanket forts andtents!
-Dogs enjoy when you mix it up at home and add elements that they’re notused to seeing in the environment.
+Dogs enjoy it when you mix it up at home and add elements they’re not used to seeing in the environment.

 - Provide a bury/dig pit.
 This is simple.
 Buy a dog or kiddie pool and fill it up with sand.
 You can even hide toys for your dogs to dig up.
-If your dog likes to dig like ours do than you will be their best friends after introducing this!
+If your dog likes to dig like ours, you will be their best friend after introducing this!

 - Pop-up tunnel.
 Similar to what’s used in agility, these can be purchased online, and our doxies love tearing through them in the backyard.

-- Fill a kiddie pool with balls: Load balls into it, which prove to be utterly impossible to get out, while bobbing around in the water!
+- Fill a kiddie pool with balls: Load balls into it, which prove impossible to get out, while bobbing around in the water!